phax/peppol-commons/README.md

 * v8.0.5 - work in progress
     * Extracted `BDXR1NamespaceContext` and `BDXR2NamespaceContext`
     * Made XML Schema validation for SMP clients customizable
     * By default the XML Schema validation for querying service metadata is now enabled (breaking change)
+    * Removed methods deprecated in v7.x
 * v8.0.4 - 2020-04-16
     * Extended the SMP client API with `getAllDocumentTypes` from a service group
 * v8.0.3 - 2020-04-01 (not a joke)